vitalets/babel-plugin-runtyper/readme.md

 For example, there is Facebook's [Flow](https://flowtype.org) project.
 You can use Runtyper together with Flow to detect errors on both pre-runtime and runtime stages.

-Yet, static tools require extra efforts for:
+Yet, static tools need extra efforts for:
 * Writing type-annotations (may be annoying)
 * Integration with third-party libraries (as their API should be also annotated)
 * Processing external events from user / server (different and changing formats)